raspberrypi/documentation/remote-access/ssh/passwordless.md

 # Passwordless SSH access

-It is possible to configure your Pi to allow your computer to access it without providing a password each time you try to connect.
-To do this you need to generate an SSH key:
+It is possible to configure your Raspberry Pi to allow access from another computer without needing to provide a password each time you connect.
+To do this, you need to use an SSH key instead of a password.
+To generate an SSH key:

 ## Check for existing SSH keys